zleyyij/47cin/src/pages/posts/2023-06-05-so-youre-looking-for-a-project.md

 ---
 layout: '../../layouts/BlogPost.astro'
-title: "so you're looking for a project"
+title: "So you're looking for a project"
 date: 2023-06-05
 ---